It seems like everything is a competition.

 It seems investors are divided into two camps as well.
-On the one side we have growth investors, folks who understand great returns come from companies that are capable of multiplying at a quick rate.
+On the one side we have growth investors, folks who understand great returns come from Canadian stocks that are capable of multiplying at a quick rate.
 They square off against value investors, people who want to own great companies.
 They just don’t want to pay the going rate for them.

 I’d like to profile a stock that offers investors the best of both worlds.
 It’s trading at a dirt-cheap valuation despite offering an interesting growth profile.
 It also pays a juicy dividend.
 Let’s take a closer look.